 As you plan future trips, please double check with the featured businesses' websites as, given safety measures in place and state regulations, hours and operations may be affected.

 Address: 712 SW Salmon St. Portland, OR 97205

-Get your chocolate fix from Azar Indulgences, located conveniently in the downstairs.
-They'll deliver straight to your room so you can stay cozy in your robe & slippers.
+Get your chocolate fix from Azar Indulgences, located conveniently in the downstairs lobby.
+They also offer coffee & breakfast which can be delivered straight to your room so you can stay cozy in your robe & slippers.
 View their menu and place your order here.